Residue formula for Morita-Futaki-Bott invariant on orbifolds: Introduction

 Let $\phi$ be an invariant polynomial of degree $n+k$; the \textit{Futaki-Morita integral invariant } is defined by

 where $\bar{\phi}$ denotes the polarization of $\phi$.
-Morita and Futaki proved in \cite{futa} that the definition of $f_{\phi}(\xi)$ does not depend on the choice of the Hermitian metric $h$.

-Its well known that the Futaki-Morita integral invariant can be calculated via a residue Bott type formula for non-degenerated holomorphic vector field , see \cite{futaki}, \cite{futa}, \cite{futa-Mor} and \cite{tian} in the orbifold case.
-In this work we prove a residue formula for any holomorphic vector fields with isolated and possibly degenerated singularities in terms of Grothendieck's residues(see \cite[Chapter 5]{gri}). \begin{teo} Let $\xi\in\eta(X)$ a holomorphic vector field with only isolated singularities, then
+Morita and Futaki proved in \cite{futa} that the definition of $f_{\phi}(\xi)$ does not depend on the choice of Hermitian metric $h$.
+It is well known that the Futaki-Morita integral invariant can be calculated via a Bott type residue formula for non-degenerated holomorphic vector fields , see \cite{futaki}, \cite{futa}, \cite{futa-Mor} and \cite{tian} in the orbifold case.
+In this work we prove a residue formula for holomorphic vector fields with isolated and possibly degenerated singularities in terms of Grothendieck's residues(see \cite[Chapter 5]{gri}). \begin{teo} Let $\xi\in\eta(X)$ a holomorphic vector field with only isolated singularities, then